We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Saint John the Baptist Middle School

-8th Grade Course Descriptions (25-26)
+8th Grade Course Descriptions (26-27)

-8th Grade Core Subjects:
+8th Grade Core Subjects (year-long courses)

 Language Arts: This course delves into written and spoken language, emphasizing reading, writing, speaking, and communication skills.
 Students explore classical and contemporary texts, refining critical thinking and expanding vocabulary.
 They predict, compare, analyze author intent, infer meaning, and use context clues effectively.
 Through the writing process, students craft clear, coherent compositions, while also mastering grammar and vocabulary with Membean.
-[SOEP course and content]
+[CCE course and content]

 Lit/Comp: This year-long course immerses students in the art of written and spoken language, with a focus on advanced reading, writing, speaking, and communication skills.
 They will interact with a selection of classical and contemporary texts.
 Then they will engage in rigorous analysis to strengthen critical thinking.
 Through nuanced activities, they will predict outcomes, conduct intricate text comparisons, locate intent, extract inferences, and use context clues to find deeper meaning.
 Using the writing process, students will develop a better understanding of what effective communication sounds like.
 Additionally, they will delve into advanced grammar concepts and to enrich their vocabulary through the Membean program.
-[SOEP course and content]
+[CCE course and content]

 Advanced English Honors: SJA Placement: Testing and departmental approval.
 In Advanced English Honors students will develop their ability to think critically and creatively, to research and explore, to pose solutions and develop arguments, and to collaborate and communicate using a range of media.
 Real-world issues are seen through a cross-curricular lens from multiple points of view, for the understanding of complex issues and the students’ place in them.
 The course will focus on reading, and written and spoken communication.
 Students study foundational texts of philosophy and literature, contemporary research and articles; listen to and watch speeches, broadcasts, and personal accounts; view and understand art.

 Religion: Faith formation in 8th grade focuses on the Church and what it means to be God’s Church.
 Through the study of Church history from Pentecost to the present, students will understand the growth of, and God’s plan for, His Church.
 Students will be challenged to know their faith, in full and authentic teachings of the Catholic Church; to grow in faith, through experience and prayer (rooted in Ignatian Spirituality); and to go in faith, through a call to action of discipleship.
 These challenges will prepare students for the Sacrament of Confirmation and the presentation of the Living Stations of the Cross during the Lenten season.
+Families interested in the sacrament of Confirmation should consult their local parish for acceptable Confirmation preparation.

 Science: Eighth grade science is a physical science course where students will learn information and skills to understand how the universe around them works, to pose questions, and how to conduct experiments to answer those questions.
 During the first semester, students will focus on investigating foundational chemistry principles.
-This includes, but is not limited to: atomic structure, the periodic table, acid-base chemistry, phase changes, and chemical bonding.
+This includes, but is not limited to: atomic structure, the periodic table, acid-base chemistry, and chemical bonding.
 In the second semester, the focus will be on the principles of physics.
 Attention will be given to how objects interact with one another and how energy is conserved, converted, and transferred.
 Topics include, but are not limited to: motion, forces, momentum, work, energy, fields, waves and their applications.
 Common scientific and engineering practices will be integrated throughout discussion of these topics.
 Throughout the year, students will be involved in hands-on laboratory exercises, STEAM activities, and exploration through stations.
 These practices will allow students to utilize their scientific investigation skills.

 Biology Honors: SJA Placement: Departmental approval.
 The course encompasses the basic underlying principles of biology including an in-depth study of the nature of science, the characteristics of life, cell biology, genetics, molecular biology, zoology, and evolution.
 Laboratory experiences such as dissection are an integral part of this course.
 Computer activities, group and individual work, oral and written activities, and class discussion are incorporated into this course.

-US History: In this 8th grade United States history course, students will explore significant events and issues from the Age of Exploration through Reconstruction, focusing on the 18th and 19th centuries.
+Social Studies (US History): In this 8th grade United States history course, students will explore significant events and issues from the Age of Exploration through Reconstruction, focusing on the 18th and 19th centuries.
 Key topics include American Indian life, European exploration and colonization, the Revolutionary War, constitutional development, nation-building, westward expansion, the Civil War, and Reconstruction.
 Students will analyze primary and secondary sources to understand historical, geographic, economic, and civic concepts.
 The course emphasizes making connections between past events and current issues to deepen understanding of civic life and prepare students for active engagement.Through inquiry-based learning, students will examine human experiences by generating questions, collecting and analyzing evidence, considering multiple perspectives, and applying social studies knowledge and skills.In class we will incorporate computer activities, group and individual work, oral and written activities, and class discussions.Through the study of history, students will learn to make moral judgments guided by the foundational Catholic values that form the educational philosophy at Saint John the Baptist Middle School.
 This course encourages students to reflect on historical events and decisions through the lens of faith, justice, and compassion, fostering growth toward becoming lifelong learners and responsible citizens.
-(SOEP course and content]
+(CCE course and content]

 Geography/Ancient Civilizations Honors: SJA Placement: Department approval.
 This is a year-long course that analyzes global geography and history spanning approximately 8,000 BCE to 1200 CE.
 Course content includes a major emphasis on religious, cultural, environmental, and political aspects of Afro-Eurasia, Oceania, and the Americas.
 Students will reason, analyze evidence, and develop arguments.
 This course utilizes diverse primary documents as well as multiple secondary sources.
 The utilization of a variety of secondary sources allows students multiple perspectives to better interpret the past.
 Emphasis is placed on strengthening historical thinking skills such as chronological reasoning, comparison, contextualization, argumentation, interpretation, and synthesis, all of which better prepare students for success in future AP courses.
 Through the study of history, students will learn to make moral judgments guided by the foundational Catholic values from which the educational philosophy at Saint John the Baptist is derived and grow toward becoming lifelong learners and responsible citizens.
-[SOEP course and content]
+[CCE course and content]

 Math